cryptexfinance/website/src/pages/blog/2021-11-03-meet-your-keeper-leo.md

   protocol, users must select a delegator when staking.
 Crypt Keepers are responsible for actively viewing and participating in governance proposals.
   This is a big responsibility!
 We decided to host a series of interviews on each Crypt Keeper to help the community make informed decisions.
-The first edition of this series features our Keeper Indigo.
-We asked Indigo a series of questions on their background, experience, and vision for Cryptex.
+This edition of our series features our Keeper Leo.
+We asked Leo a series of questions on their background, experience, and vision for Cryptex.
 featuredpost: true
-featuredimage: /img/2.png
+featuredimage: /img/leo-meet-your-delegator.png
 tags:
   - Crypt Keepers
   - CTX